Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Cognitive.ManagedIdentity.md

 ## RECOMMENDATION

-Consider configuring a managed identity for each Cogitive Services account.
+Consider configuring a managed identity for each Cognitive Services account.

 ## EXAMPLES